Plan

 As such, it retains value in application only to the extent that fundamental relationships between Australian and global equities may not have changed in the period since 2013.
 I have previously noted that as time passes, that assumption becomes more questionable, meaning that a 60/40 split provides no certainty of continuing to be optimal going forward.

 In 2021 I changed the target allocation to a 50/50 split of Australian and foreign equities.
-This approach is adopted to:
+This approach was adopted to:

 • Assume a ‘neutral’ position on relative equity market performance – Over the long-term in conceptual terms, an equal allocation reduces the portfolio risks of any future Australian equities underperformance compared to global equity indices.